andreirosu11/build-your-local-ragstack-chatbot/README.md

     ![codespace](./assets/repository-name.png)

 4. Cool!
 You just created a copy in your own Gihub account!
-Now let's clone it to your local development laptop.
-Open up a fresh termal, `cd` to a sensible directory (like /projects or so), and `git clone <url-to-your-repo>`.
+- Now let's clone it to your local development laptop;
+- Open up a fresh termal;
+- `cd` to a sensible directory (like /projects or so);
+- `git clone <url-to-your-repo>`
+- `cd` to your new directory!

 And you're ready to rock and roll! 🥳